shanushikhar/Andrei-DSA/readME.md

-# created Merge Sorting Algorithm
+# created Quick Sorting Algorithm

 - `Sorted an Array`
-  - this is pretty efficient
+  - this is pretty efficient even in space complexity